piroor/tweet.sh/README.md

 ### `post` (`tweet`, `tw`): posts a new tweet.

  * Parameters
-   * `-i`: path to a media file.
+   * `-i`: path to an image file.
 You can specify this multiple times. (optional)
-   * `-m`: comma-separated list of uploaded media IDs.
+   * `-m`: comma-separated list of uploaded image IDs.
 See also the `upload` command. (deprecated, left for backward compatibility)
    * `-l`: add location to tweet. (optional)
    * All rest arguments: the body of a new tweet to be posted.
 If you don't specify no extra parameters, this command reads posting body from the standard input.
  * Standard output